olhkyle/dta/README.md

    each day's work and store them in the DB.
 3. Visualize **per month** based on data such as how many day laborers worked, how much wages were paid, etc.
    - `chart.js` is utilized.
+   - In the Monthly Overview, and within the route for Laborer Detailed View, you can view charts based on the relevant data for each
+     Laborer.
 4. To handle **Taxation** related tasks, configure the function so that the printout that was previously exported from Excel or Hangul can be **printed** from the web app. configure the function.